patel5d2/Memory-Game/README.md

 ## 🎉 Acknowledgments

-- Thanks to the Replit platform for the development environment
-- Card images and design inspiration
+- Please make sure to refer this repository when you use the code
 ---

 **Enjoy playing the Memory Game!** 🧠✨